19 Reasons Families Love Sonlight

 You get this peace of mind and support from Sonlight for an investment that roughly equals the price of a cup of coffee per day.
 Compare the value and support you receive with other curriculum options, and you will realize what a great value Sonlight really is.

-To see how Sonlight's cost compares to buying from competitive booksellers (new or used, on- or offline), using the library, or trying public or private school, check out the three-part article series How Expensive is Sonlight, Anyway?.
+To see how Sonlight's cost compares to buying from competitive booksellers (new or used, on- or offline), using the library, or trying public or private school, check out the article about Sonlight's price.
 And don't forget about Sonlight's interest-free payment plan options.

 Some parents shy away from Sonlight because they may:

 1. believe it is wrong to teach about beliefs or practices different from their own;